GlobalArtInc/ecosystem/docs/content/intro.md

 sidebar_position: 1
 ---

-# NestJS Toolkit
+# GlobalArt Ecosystem

 A comprehensive toolkit for NestJS applications that provides essential utilities and decorators to simplify common development tasks.

 ## Overview

-NestJS Toolkit is a collection of packages designed to enhance your NestJS development experience.
+GlobalArt Ecosystem is a collection of packages designed to enhance your NestJS development experience.
 Each package focuses on a specific area of functionality, providing clean, well-tested, and production-ready solutions.

 ## Available Packages